-AccuracyGoal is an option for various numerical operations which specifies how many digits of accuracy should be sought in the final result.
+is an option for various numerical operations which specifies how many effective digits of accuracy should be sought in the final result.

-Automatic yields an accuracy goal equal to 10 digits less than the setting for WorkingPrecision.
+- AccuracyGoal->Automatic normally yields an accuracy goal equal to half the setting for WorkingPrecision.

-n, the results you get may have much less than n-digit accuracy.
+- Even though you may specify AccuracyGoal->n, the results you get may sometimes have much less than n-digit accuracy.

 - In most cases, you must set WorkingPrecision to be at least as large as AccuracyGoal.